CEA-MetroCarac/PySSPFM/README.md

 * [Toolbox](https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/toolbox)

 You can check the [examples](https://github.com/CEA-MetroCarac/PySSPFM/tree/main/examples) to grasp the utilization of the scripts, and the [tests](https://github.com/CEA-MetroCarac/PySSPFM/tree/main/tests) to ensure the proper functioning of the scripts.
+The examples and tests follow the same directory structure as the main PySSPFM scripts.
 See the [documentation](https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc) for more details on PySSPFM usage.

 ## Installation